Jill Dorsch joined the UMBC softball staff as assistant coach in January 2010.

 Dorsch was invited to play for USA Athletes International in

 “I am very excited and appreciative to accept this job at UMBC,” Dorsch said.
 “I am looking forward to helping them as they begin their quest to win an America East championship.
-I would like to thank Coach French and everyone at UMBC for this opportunity.
+I would like to thank Coach French and everyone at UMBC for this opportunity, and I can’t wait to get started.
 This is a great opportunity to have the chance to work at such a great academic institution and an outstanding softball program.”

 A native of